zoezhao273/greemexico-reconciliationsuite/README.md

 - Records whose supplier is `GREE AIRCONDITIONING MEXICO` or `CDMX GOV` (salary / tax related).
 - `PY` documents whose `PmtType` is `Cash Advance Payment` or `Cash Avance Return` (not invoice related).
 - Any UUID or `DocNo.` marked reviewed on the **whitelist** panel.
-A whitelisted UUID exempts that invoice wherever it appears.
+A whitelisted standard SAT UUID exempts that invoice wherever it appears; a `DocNo.` exempts the whole expense record.
+- A reviewed whitelist entry that is **neither** a standard UUID **nor** a matched `DocNo.` — e.g. a **foreign-invoice number** such as `26427000000277781101` or `ZSPE26021337A` that legitimately has no CFDI — is matched against the NCC invoice-number column, exempting that line from the *UUID-not-found* flag (and every downstream check) once reviewed.

 Because Check 8 runs inside the grouped pass, it inherits all of these exemptions automatically, as well as the amortized-invoice relaxation from Check 1.